kensnyder/DataString/README.markdown

 The code is written to be very simple to allow line-by-line comparison of the JavaScript and PHP.
 The JavaScript implementation includes additional methods for observing input elements to autoformat, filter keystrokes or run a callback on invalid input.

-Coming soon: A simple make script combines the source code into one .js and one .php file for easy inclusion in your project, unit tests.
+A simple make script combines the source code into one .js and one .php file for easy inclusion in your project.

+Unit tests in JS; PHP unit tests coming.